Pleistocene rewilding: Introduced species as alternative proxy for extinct fauna

 Feral camels roaming in the Australian outback.

+A family of feral pigs in the United States.

-There have been discussions that introduced exotic faunas, most notably the Dromedary camel as proxy for Diprotodon and Palorchestes, may fill empty niches of extinct faunas hence some promote conservation of these animals rather than eradication.
-However, an argument against the introduction of these animals is that they are very distantly related to the large, extinct marsupials of the Australian megafauna.
+There have been discussions that introduced exotic faunas may fill empty niches of extinct faunas (at least partially) and constrain other introduced species, hence some promote conservation of these animals rather than eradication.
+However, an argument against the introduction of these animals is that they are sometimes very distantly related to the extinct native fauna, and artificial introduction of them may potentially involve ecological risks.

+In North America, treatments of mustangs and burros have been discussed for decades, and additional medium and large faunas may also serve to American and Canadian ecosystems for certain extents.
+Such animals include feral cattles, feral pigs, feral goats, Barbary sheeps, Himalayan tahrs, oryxes, nilgai and other antelopes, deer, and so on.

+In Australia, a continent which had lost most of native megafauna, variety of exotic faunas most notably the Dromedary camel (as a proxy for Diprotodon and Palorchestes) may potentially compensate for missing niches, although they are very distant from the marsupials.
 There is an experimental yet controversial management of feral donkeys in Western Australia which may be counted as a form or megafaunal rewilding.

-The same can be said for South America which has also lost most of its native megafaunas and instead hosts introduced ones, while feral horses may serve as direct proxy for Hippidion.
+The same can be said for Central and South Americas, that have also lost most of its native megafaunas and instead hosts introduced ones, while feral horses may serve as direct proxy for Hippidion.

 In contrast, the "moa vs. deer" concept for New Zealand has been a topic of discussions and is more challengeable as the country naturally lacked terrestrial mammalian megafaunas.